 What is the Points-Based System (PBS)?

-The Points-Based System (PBS) of the United Kingdom Visa is a new version of the UK visa system, as a replacement of the old one who was much more complex and hard to be covered.
+The Point-Based System (PBS) of the United Kingdom Visa is the means of regulating immigration to the United Kingdom from outside the country, as a replacement of the old system one who was much more complex and hard to be covered.

 UK Visa Types

 There are different reasons why people want to apply for a UK visa.
 That is why the United Kingdom has an organized visa system based on the purpose of visitor under multiple visa types.

 - Transit Visas.

 Besides of its strict rules, not allowing to get a job many of the visa holders, the UK also offers Working Visas especially for high-end professionals from other countries who wish to work and live in the UK for shorter or longer periods.